ekShiksha-IITB/Chemistry-animation-framework/README.md

 Supports animations on the following topics in Chemistry
 1) Structure of an atom : Different properties of elements, view of a periodic table<br />
 2) Chemical bonding     : The different shapes of the VSEPR theory<br />
-3) Crystal structure    : The different Bravais structures<br />
+3) Crystal structure    : The different Bravais lattices<br />

 Acknowledgments